So how does it all work

 We can work out the RPM of that cylinder which is determined by piston cubic capacity, lets say your cubic capacity is 300cc per cylinder.

-To work out maximum RPM a engine will run at we only need to look at one cylinder and at 11,500rpm
+To work out maximum RPM a engine we will only need to look at one cylinder and at 11,500rpm

-my avenger is 326cc which will rev to 10,500 before it has to suck in air, which can be done and my car-calc program will tell you a % in loss of power over max revs over the law of physics.
+My avenger is 326cc which will rev to 10,500 before it has to suck in air, which can be done and my car-calc program will tell you a % in loss of power over max revs over the law of physics but it can still rev to 12,000rpm with its max power at 10,500rpm

 The fact air will find its way into the cylinder you can start playing around with valve size, inlet size and exhaust size.
 By fitting a smaller inlet valve means the air speed over the valve has to be faster to fill the cylinder in the given time, but this means much better air to fuel atomization giving more power at lower revs but will still reach the max rpm.